 In that kind of situation, users might, at some point, want to share files and documents with each other.
 This can be done either via a Shared folder, a Public folder available to each user, and a Drop Box folder that is specific to each user.
 (Not to be confused with cloud storage service Dropbox.)

 In this post, you will learn the differences between a Shared folder, a Public folder, and the Drop Box folder.
-You will find out when and how to use each method to share files and documents between users of a same Mac.
+You will find out when and how to use each method to share files and documents between users of the same Mac.

 Each macOS installation comes with a Shared folder, and each user of that Mac has access to it.
 The Shared folder is probably the easiest and quickest way to share files and documents between users, understanding that every user will be able to access them.

-To share files between user accounts using the Shared folder, open a Finder window, and navigate to Macintosh HD > Users > Shared.
+To share files between user accounts using the Shared folder, open a Finder window and navigate to Macintosh HD > Users > Shared.
 If other users have already placed files in there, you will see those files.
 You will also be able to paste or drag files in that Shared folder for others to see.

 It’s important to note that while files in a Shared folder can be read by all users of the Mac, they can only be edited or deleted by the user who first placed that file in the Shared folder.

-If users want to collaborate on a document, for example, the person who wants to edit that document will first have to copy/paste it in their own user account, edit it, and then put it back in the Shared folder.
+If users want to collaborate on a document, for example, the person who wants to edit that document will first have to copy/paste it into their own user account, edit it, and then put it back in the Shared folder.